JNCIE-labs/ENT/README.md

 but this is not required.
 You may also organize your subdirectory however you wish, although it's recommended that your configuration files remain in a subdirectory of your lab.

+### Contribution Notice ###

+> Any labs submitted must be compliant with this repositories license.
+> Do NOT submit any labs for which you are not the original author or
+> do not have the original author's express permission!

+### The Future ###

+The organizers would like to see this become a full JNCIE-ENT lab workbook for future candidates.
+A community-driven, freely available workbook could significantly aid candidates on a budget or who might need to decide between which books are most vital.

+> At this time, this repo is not ready to be considered a book
+> or a replacement for any lab guide or workbook.
+Although the
+> plan is to get to that point, there is currently not enough
+> material.
+Please contribute if you'd like to see that change.

 ### The Organizers ###